doordeck/docs/source/includes/_platform.md

 ]
 ```
 - `displayName` is optional and will be null if not set
-- `orphaned` is optional and will be null if not set
+- `orphaned` is false is not orphaned